GeotrekCE/Geotrek-admin/docs/advanced-configuration/edition.rst

     }

 .. note::
-  - This will apply field by field, language by language.
+  - Limits are applied per field and per language.
-  - See `this issue <https://github.com/GeotrekCE/Geotrek-admin/issues/3844>`_ for details.
+  - See `this issue <https://github.com/GeotrekCE/Geotrek-admin/issues/3844>`_ for further details.

 Copyright on pictures
 ------------------------